Budapest: Performing arts and festivals

 Sziget Festival Budapest.
 One of the largest music festivals in Europe provides a multicultural, diverse meeting point for locals and foreigners every year.

 Several annual festivals take place in Budapest.
-The Sziget Festival is one of the largest outdoor music festival in Europe.
+The Sziget Festival is one of the largest outdoor music festivals in Europe.
 The Budapest Spring Festival includes concerts at several venues across the city.
 The Café Budapest Contemporary Arts Festival (formerly the Budapest Autumn Festival) brings free music, dance, art, and other cultural events to the streets of the city.
 The Budapest Wine Festival and Budapest Pálinka Festival, occurring each May, are gastronomy festivals focusing on culinary pleasures.
 The Budapest Pride (or Budapest Pride Film and Cultural Festival) occurs annually across the city, and usually involves a parade on the Andrássy Avenue.
 Other festivals include the Budapest Fringe Festival, which brings more than 500 artists in about 50 shows to produce a wide range of works in alternative theatre, dance, music and comedy outside the mainstream.
 The LOW Festival is a contemporary cultural festival held in Hungary in the cities Budapest and Pécs from February until March; the name of the festival alludes to the Low Countries, the region encompassing the Netherlands and Flanders.
 The Budapest Jewish Summer Festival, in late August, is one of the largest in Europe.